WG-Flykii/SreakBot/README.md

 ---
 ## **Setup**
 1. Invite the bot to your server
-2. Use `/create_channels` to create the channels for the bot (optional)
+2. Use `/create-channels` to create the channels for the bot (optional)
 3. Use `/setup` to set up the bot channels
-    - `create_quiz_channel`: The channel where the "Create Private Thread" button will be posted
+    - `create-private-quiz-channel`: The channel where the "Create Private Thread" button will be posted
     ![Create Quiz Channel](./assets/images/announcement_screenshot.png)
-    - `quiz_channel`: The main channel where quizzes are played and where threads will be created
+    - `quiz-channel`: The main channel where quizzes are played and where threads will be created
     ![Quiz Channel](./assets/images/quiz_channel_screenshot.png)
-    - `admin_channel`: The channel where admins can control the bot
+    - `admin-channel`: The channel where admins can control the bot
     ![Admin Channel](./assets/images/admin_channel_screenshot.png)

 ---